 A Closer Look

 Taking a closer look at the cooler, you notice the large fin stack of 129 fins.
-There are 12 heatpipes that enter the cold plate even though it at first looks like only 6.
-The cold plate is nickel-plated copper and the fins are nickel plated aluminum.
+There are 12 heat pipes that enter the cold plate even though it at first looks like only 6.
+The cold plate is nickel-plated copper and the fins are nickel-plated aluminium.
 You might wonder how this Vega edition differs from the Morpheus II design?

-The heatpipes have been raised a bit higher compared to the Morpheus II and the heasink base has been modified to account for the two hot spots created by the HBM modules on the Vega die.
+The heat pipes have been raised a bit higher compared to the Morpheus II and the heatsink base has been modified to account for the two hot spots created by the HBM modules on the Vega die.
 Overall, the entire heatsink is large and has the look of a Navy aircraft carrier.
-The cold plate is offset from center and also elevated to not create any interference with any heatsinks, VRM or SMDs below.
+The cold plate is offset from the centre and also elevated to not create any interference with any heatsinks, VRM or SMDs below.
 The height of the cooler is 44mm, which might not seem like much, but when you add a standard 120mm x 25mm fan that’s 59mm.
 This height increase can turn a 2-slot GPU into about a 4-slot GPU, so keep it mind it may be difficult to Crossfire two AMD GPUs with the Morpheus II coolers.

 Testing System and Installation

 - Processor: AMD Ryzen 7 2700X